Constructive solution of Zariski's Moduli Problem for Plane Branches: Construction of the -basis

 \section{Construction of the ${\mathbb C}[[x]]$-basis}

-The construction is divided into $g+1$ levels, from what we call the $0$-level to the $g$-level, as explained in Algorithm \ref{alg:construction}.
+At this point, we have all the tools required for the construction of a $\mathbb{C}[[x]]$-basis, which we divide into $g+1$ levels: from what we call the $0$-level to the $g$-level, as explained in Algorithm \ref{alg:construction}.
 Each level will consist of a number of stages.
-The starting point is the \emph{terminal family} $\mathcal{T}_0$ of the $0$-level, defined as:
+Recall that we are assuming $\Gamma$ has the parametrization \eqref{equ:param}, so that $y=0$ is has maximal contact with it among the set of smooth curves.
+The starting point is the \emph{terminal family} $\mathcal{T}_0$ of the $0$-level, defined as the pair:

-Given a terminal family ${\mathcal T}_{\Gamma, l}$ of the $l$-level (which will be defined later) with $l < g$, we construct the stage $0$ family ${\mathcal G}_{\Gamma, l+1}^{0}$ of the $l+1$-level using Equation \eqref{equ:ini_fam}.
-As detailed in Algorithm \ref{alg:construction}, we then construct a sequence of families
+Assuming we have constructed a terminal family ${\mathcal T}_{\Gamma, l}$ of the $l$-level (which will be defined later) with $l < g$, we construct the stage $0$ family ${\mathcal G}_{\Gamma, l+1}^{0}$ of the $l+1$-level using Equation \eqref{equ:ini_fam}, by means of the $l+1$-th approximate root of $\Gamma$.
+Then, as detailed in Algorithm \ref{alg:construction}, we then construct a sequence of families